Uitenhage

 Uitenhage (/ˈjuːtənheɪɡ/ YOO-tən-hayg; [œitənˈɦɑːχə]), officially renamed Kariega, is a South African town in the Eastern Cape Province.
 It is well known for the Volkswagen factory located there, which is the biggest car factory on the African continent.
-Along with the city of Port Elizabeth and the small town of Despatch, it forms the Nelson Mandela Metropolitan Municipality.
+Along with the city of Port Elizabeth and the small town of Despatch, it forms part of the Nelson Mandela Bay Metropolitan Municipality.

 History

 Uitenhage was founded on 25 April 1804 by landdrost (district magistrate) Jacob Glen Cuyler and named in honour of the Cape's Commissioner-General Jacob Abraham Uitenhage de Mist by the Dutch Cape Colony governor, Jan Willem Janssens.
 Uitenhage formed part of the district of Graaff Reinet (shortly after its short-lived secession).

 The Cape Colony received a degree of independence when "Responsible Government" was declared in 1872.
 In 1875, the Cape government of John Molteno took over the rudimentary Uitenhage railway site, incorporated it into the Cape Government Railways (CGR), and began construction of the lines connecting Uitenhage to Port Elizabeth and the Southern African interior.
 Two years later in 1877, Uitenhage was declared a municipality.

 Nearly a hundred years later, as part of the Republic of South Africa, Uitenhage became a centre for resistance against apartheid.
 In 1985, police opened fire on a funeral procession in Uitenhage, killing a number of unarmed people, in an event that became notorious as an example of police oppression in South Africa under apartheid.

 In 2001 it was incorporated with Port Elizabeth and Despatch into the Nelson Mandela Bay Metropolitan Municipality.
-On 23 February 2021, Minister of Sports, Arts and Culture, Nathi Mthethwa approved and gazetted the decision to rename Uitenhage to Kariega along with the neighbouring city of Port Elizabeth which was changed to Gqeberha.
+On 23 February 2021, Minister of Sports, Arts and Culture, Nathi Mthethwa approved and gazetted the decision to rename Uitenhage to Kariega along with the neighbouring city of Port Elizabeth, which was renamed Gqeberha.

 Geography

-Uitenhage is located 30 km north-west of Port Elizabeth.
-Its neighbouring town of Despatch and township KwaNobuhle, the city of Port Elizabeth and other surrounding areas form the Nelson Mandela Bay Metropolitan Municipality.
+Kariega is situated on the banks of the Swartkops River, approximately 30 kilometres (18.6 miles) north-west of Gqeberha.
+Kariega, along with the city of Gqeberha, the neighbouring town of Despatch, the adjoining township of KwaNobuhle and surrounding areas, form the Nelson Mandela Bay Metropolitan Municipality.

-Uitenhage is also located at the beginning of the Mohair Route which stretches to Graaff-Reinet (considered the centre for mohair farming) via Jansenville on Route 75.
+Kariega also lies at the start of the Mohair Route which leads along Route 75 towards Graaff-Reinet (the centre for mohair farming in South Africa), 228 kilometres to the northwest via Jansenville on Route 75.

 Industries

-Uitenhage is known for the large industries situated there.
+Kariega is known for the large industries situated there.
 The largest of these industries are the Volkswagen of South Africa and Goodyear factories.
 An automotive supplier park, Alexander Park Industrial, has also been created directly next to the Volkswagen factory, thus allowing automotive component manufacturers to construct their manufacturing plants close by.
+Other industries of note are the food processing giant, Sovereign Foods, located in Kruisrivier industrial area and The Nelson Mandela Bay Logistics Park which hosts several other industries, including Fauricia.
+These industries are heavily interlinked.

 Transport

-Uitenhage is at the junction of regional and metropolitan routes and has access to many roads.